Stuart Forster lists an A to Z of reasons to visit the Netherlands, a list of 26 ideas for day trips from Amsterdam.

 One of the most enjoyable ways to see Dordrecht from the Zwijndrecht riverbank is to take a boat tour.
 Imbarcazione Barone operate tours that include refreshments lowered into the vessel from the rear window of a café that backs onto a canal.

-See the Holland website to find ideas for things to do and see across the Netherlands.
+See the Netherlands website to find ideas for things to do and see across the country.

 Photos illustrating this post are by Why Eye Photography.